 President Shortens His Vacation.
-President Roosevelt will break amp at Glenwood Springs, Col., on May 8, a week earlier than he had intended, and will start for Washingon at once.
-The only stops he will make will be at Denver and Chicago, where the dates for his recention have been advanced to meet the new to return home on May 8.
-The president has taken a keen delight in his outing.
-Of the six bears killed by the hunters thus far the president has brought down three and Dr. Alex Lambert the other three, Four other bears have been killed by temporary attaches of the party and aearby ranchmen.
-All the hides will be mounted as rugs.
+President Roosevelt will break camp at Glenwood Springs, Col., on May 8, a week earlier than he had intended, and will start for Washingon at once.
+The only stops he will make will be at Denver and Chicago, where the dates for his reception have been advanced to meet the new arrangement.

-The Venezuelan situation, it is be leved, has resulted in the decision
+The Venezuelan situation it is believed, has resulted in the decision to return home on May 8.